ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 Your new drive is now formatted and ready to store data.

-Continue to the next section to learn how to mount it and make it available to the OS.
+Continue to [Mountpoints](#mountpoints) to make it available to the OS.

 ### Existing drives

+This section is for drives that already have a filesystem and data on them.

+If you just partitioned and formatted a new drive, skip ahead to [Mountpoints](#mountpoints).

 [Identify](#identifying-drives) the existing drive and note the partition you want to mount.
 When using `/dev/disk/by-id`, the first partition is usually shown with a `-part1` suffix (but not always!).